axelitus/fuel-pkg-history/README.md

 # Fuel History package

 The History package allows you to have a browsing history stack.
-The class uses the Fuel\Session class to store the browsing data.
+The class uses different drivers to store the history stack.
+The included drivers are: File (default), Database and Session The \Fuel\Session is used for storing driver data (that we can retrieve between requests) regardless of the driver used.

 ## About